zenkiet/pocket-id/CONTRIBUTING.md

 1. Open the `backend` folder
 2. Copy the `.env.example` file to `.env` and change the `APP_ENV` to `development`
-3. Start the backend with `go run cmd/main.go`
+3. Start the backend with `go run -tags e2etest ./cmd`

 ### Frontend